EdGemmill/JSReactApps/react/05_state.md

 When the user clicks the button, `setCount` is called with the new state value.
 React re-renders the component, "remembering" the new `count` value, and returning the HTML including this new value.

+## Re-rendering

+When the state is updated, React will "know" it needs to re-render the component again, to make the page look like it should.

+In the example of the Counter, when we update the value from 0 to 1 using `setCount()`, React then "knows" it needs to re-render (call) the component, as the value of `count` has changed.

 ## Exercise

 Implement the `Counter` component in your project.
 Use the React DevTools to inspect the state of this component changing as you manually increment the counter on the web page.